amasad/sane/README.md

 ----

 I've been driven to insanity by node filesystem watcher wrappers.
 Sane aims to be fast, small, and reliable file system watcher.
-No bells and whistles, just change events.

 ## API